-Africa trio to lead
+Africa trio to lead 'greatest' women's field in London

-Africa trio lead "greatest-ever field assembled for Elite Women's race" at London marathon
+Africa trio lead 'greatest-ever field assembled for Elite Women's race' at London marathon

 Last updated on .From the section Sport Africa

-Defending London marathon champion Yelemzerf Yehualaw of Ethiopia will lead a stellar cast of female elite runners at this year's race, which includes Kenyans Brigid Kosgei, the world record holder, and Olympic champion Peres Chepchirchir.
+Defending London marathon champion Yalemzerf Yehualaw of Ethiopia will lead a stellar cast of female elite runners at this year's race, which includes Kenyans Brigid Kosgei, the world record holder, and Olympic champion Peres Jepchirchir.

 Fellow Ethiopian Almaz Ayana, who made history by running the fastest ever marathon debut (2:17:20) at the Amsterdam marathon last October, has also been added to the field.